Overview

 To begin your microcertificate, you simply register for your first course for the microcertificate — no application required.
 Learn how to register.

-This new microcertificate will be available starting in fall 2025.
+This is a new microcertificate as of Fall 2025.
 At least one course must be completed in fall 2025 or later.
 Any courses completed before the spring 2025 semester cannot be applied to this microcertificate.